kuprel/minbpe-pytorch/README.md

 Minimal, clean code for the (byte-level) Byte Pair Encoding (BPE) algorithm commonly used in LLM tokenization.
 The BPE algorithm is "byte-level" because it runs on UTF-8 encoded strings.

-This is a fork of Andrej Karpathy's [minbpe](https://github.com/karpathy/minbpe) that adds CUDA support to the `train` method of the `BasicTokenizer` class.
-When the `BasicTokenizer` is trained with a vocab_size of 512 on 307MB of Enron emails, it only took 148 seconds on an RTX4090.
-The original code takes TBD to do this on my M2 macbook.
+This add's GPU training support using PyTorch to Andrej Karpathy's [minbpe](https://github.com/karpathy/minbpe).
+It takes 148 seconds on an RTX4090 to train the `BasicTokenizer` with a vocab_size of 512 on 307MB of Enron emails.
+The original code takes TBD on an M2 MacBook Air to do this.

 ## quick start